yuanmohe/yuanmohe_hugo_site/content/talks.md

 ## Conference presentations

+Socioeconomic Inequality in Social Capital and Communication Behaviours on Twitter.
+- Sunbelt Conference (International Network for Social Network Analysis), Paris, FR.
+06/2025

 Millions of Mobile-tracked Visits Reveal Socioeconomic Inequality of Daily Consumption.
 - The Annual Meeting of the American Sociological Association (Section on Computational Sociology), Philadelphia, US.
 08/2023.